etkraw/software-security-notes/notes/sca.md

 algorithm.
 RSA is a cryptographic algorithm that requires performing exponentiation on a modular space.
 An efficient algorithm to perform this operation is the square and multiply algorithm, shown below in a very simplified manner.
 We can see that an additional two lines of code is executed, depending on the value of a secret.
-This secret is actually a bit of the private encryption key.
+This secret is actually a bit of the private encryption key [3].

 ```